YINI-lang/YINI-spec/README.md

 ---
 ## General Objective
 Compared with other markup languages:
-- YINI should be simpler and more lightweight than YAML and TOML.
+- YINI should have simpler structure and more lightweight than YAML and TOML.
 - YINI should be more human-readable than (nested) JSON and YAML.
 - YINI should be less verbose (verbal) than XML.
 - YINI's syntax shall be more high level than JSON (but also less than YAML's).